PetrPPetrov/bgfx-qt5-win/README.md

 # bgfx-qt5-win
-Buggy (!)
+Bugy (!)
 Skeleton program to integrate Qt5 + bgfx on Windows platform
 Note: it does not work as desired.

 ## How to build